Starting & Managing Student Organizations

 - The Student Council Secretary must verify petition signatures.

-- The Office of Student Affairs and the Office of Medical Education Deans must give final approval on the new group’s formation.
+- The Office of Student Affairs and the Office of Medical Education Deans must give final approval on the new group’s formation and reserves the right to limit the number of new groups formed.

 - New groups must follow all of the student organization procedures.